Houston Wrongful Death Lawyer

 • Wrongful death claims and survival actions are often pursued together, but they compensate for different losses.

-• Wrongful death damages compensate family members for their own losses, including mental anguish, loss of companionship, and loss of financial support.
+• Wrongful death damages help family members for their own losses.
+This includes pain and suffering, loss of company, and loss of monetary support.

 • Texas wrongful death claims must be filed within two years, but do not wait to get legal representation.